Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

     subject.onNext("one")
     subject.onNext("two")
-    // now launch a coroutine to print the most recent update launch(context) { // use the context of the main thread for a coroutine subject.consumeEach { println(it) }
+    // now launch a coroutine to print the most recent update launch(coroutineContext) { // use the context of the main thread for a coroutine subject.consumeEach { println(it) }
     }
     subject.onNext("three")